 Increase in cholesterol levels

-It is easy to understand that industrial workers who use big machines are affected by noise pollution.
+Industrial workers who use big machines easily fall victim to the effects of noise pollution.
 But you’re not a factory worker so you’re in the clear, right?
 Wrong.
 Noise pollution can affect you even in the comfort of your own home.

 Congested housing – Large families sharing a small space